WELCOME

 PUBLIC ENGAGEMENT

-The first public engagement event for the local community and stakeholders will be held on Thursday 27th March 2025 at Mossbank Public Hall.
-Attendees are invited to join and learn more about the project.
+The first public engagement event for the local community and stakeholders was held on Thursday 27th March 2025, between 2pm and 7pm, at Mossbank Public Hall.
+Attendees were invited to join and learn more about the project.

 The project is exploring community and shared ownership options, community benefits mechanisms and local supply chain opportunities.